hyperledger-archives/education/LFS171x/indy-material/nodejs/README.md

 * [http://localhost:3000](http://localhost:3000) for Alice
 * [http://localhost:3002](http://localhost:3002) for Faber College
 * [http://localhost:3003](http://localhost:3003) for Acme Corporation

-The Agents start at a login screen.
-To login, use the name of the Agent (e.g. Alice, Faber or Acme) as the user ID and "123" as the password.

 The instructions for walking through the demonstration script are here: **[Agent Demo Script](AgentDemoScript.md)**